chef/chef-web-docs/chef_master/source/resource_kernel_module.rst

 The following examples demonstrate various approaches for using resources in recipes:

-Install and load a kernel module, and ensure it loads on reboot.
+Install and load a kernel module and ensure it loads on reboot.

 .. code-block:: ruby